shawnimpactai/Decision-Tree-Entropy-Gini-Random-Forest-Coffee-Case-Study/README.md

+# Archived: Early experimental project.
+Preserved for reference and continuity.
+Not reflective of current engineering capability.
-# Decision Tree Entropy Gini Random Forest Coffee Case Study
+Decision Tree Entropy Gini Random Forest Coffee Case Study

 In this exercise we will use the Random Forest, Entropy and Gini models to predict the potential number of coffee products/units would the loyal customers for RR Diner Coffee will purchase if RR Diner were to purchase their coffee from Hidden Farms Coffee in China.